 10. Contacting us via the website

-The Licht im Raum Dinnebier GmbH website is required by law to provide mechanisms enabling fast electronic contact to our company and direct communication with us, including a general electronic mail (e-mail) address.
+The Dinnebier Licht GmbH website is required by law to provide mechanisms enabling fast electronic contact to our company and direct communication with us, including a general electronic mail (e-mail) address.
 If a data subject contacts the controller by e-mail or a contact form, the personal data provided are automatically stored.
 Personal data provided to the controller voluntarily by the data subject in this way are stored for the purposes of processing and contacting the data subject.
 None of these personal data are transferred to third parties.